-The content of course is suitable for anyone that is required to deal with disciplinary procedures at work.
+The content of this course is suitable for anyone that is required to deal with disciplinary procedures at work.

 The training will break down the various elements of the processes from informal to formal right through to appeals and will provide clear guidelines on how to approach the difficult subject of discipline in the workplace